ietf-wg-nmop/Liaison-Statements-Out/LS-TMF-NMOP-Terminology.md

    consistently between SDOs or where terms are applied outside the network layer.

-The NMOP WG believes that this work might be relevant to the TMF and would welcome comments.
+The NMOP WG believes that this work might be relevant to the TMF and would welcome comments (preferrably during the 2-week WG Last Call period).

 Note that the NMOP WG encourages the use of NMOP WG mailing list [5] as the most effective and expedient way of exchanging information, answering questions, and clarifying concerns.